stephen-cloud/c-19-2/docs/use-reusable-table.md

       </div>
 ```

-Here are the changes we make for each new model.
+Here are the changes we made reusing `Vehicles.tsx` to make `Owners.tsx`.
+As you can see, there's not much that's not red or green.
+A good sign that our abstraction's working  well.

 ```diff
  import AwesomeTable from './AwesomeTable';